ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <ul>
   <li>Exoplanet science is young - the first exoplanet was found in 1992.
 Interestingly though, only an exoplanet discovery three years later would snatch a <a href="https://www.insidescience.org/news/all-exoplanets-came-1995">Nobel Prize (it's always political)</a>
 </li>
-  <li>There is a surreal amount of diversity in planet characteristics - planets from 4 to 25k light years, 0.4 to 10k times Earth's mass and 0.3 to 77.3 times Earth's radius (R&oplus;
+  <li>There is a surreal amount of diversity in planet characteristics - planets from 4 to 25k light years, 0.4 to 10k times Earth's mass and 0.3 to 77.3 times Earth's radius (from now on R&oplus;).</li>
-).</li>
 </ul>
 With this first glimpse let's dive in deeper.